DPenner1/Primell/README.md

 Note that spaces aren't usually necessary, `(2 3 5)+2_~_>*3` would have been an identical program.

 Programs may have multiple lines and the lines are executed from top to bottom in the same manner.
 Primell doesn't quite have traditional control-flow like other programming languages, but instead does have the capability to incorporate lines of code within another line.
 Check out the conditional branch operator `?/`.
-This is actually sufficient for simulating a Turing machine (see the [Examples.md](https://github.com/DPenner1/Primell/blob/main/Examples/Examples.md) file for details).
+This is probably sufficient for simulating a Turing machine (see the [Examples.md](https://github.com/DPenner1/Primell/blob/main/Examples/Examples.md) file for details).

 # Running Primell #